All About Receptionists and Information Clerks

-Receptionist or Information Clerk Definition Answer inquiries and provide information to the general public, customers, visitors, and other interested parties regarding activities conducted at establishment and location of departments, offices, and employees within the organization.
+Receptionist or Information Clerk Example Answer inquiries and provide information to the general public, customers, visitors, and other interested parties regarding activities conducted at establishment and location of departments, offices, and employees within the organization.

 List of Receptionist or Information Clerk Job Duties

 - Schedule appointments and maintain and update appointment calendars.